-- 34. Offences - 35.
-Circumstances preventing compliance may be a defence
+34. Offences

-- 36 General penalties - 37.
+- 35. Circumstances preventing compliance may be a defence - 36 General penalties - 37.
 Offences by corporations - 38.
 Protection against civil and criminal proceedings - 39.
-Authority to prosecute - 40.
+Authority to prosecute40.
+Time for instituting - 40.
 Time for instituting proceedings for offences - 41.
 Repetition of certain offences additional penalty